M. Karunanidhi: Fifth term as Chief minister, 2006

 Karunanidhi in January 2009 threatened to resign from the ruling alliance if India does not assist in securing a cease-fire in the Sri Lankan civil war.

-In 2006, the DMK administration formed 30 special welfare boards entrusted with lobbying for the rights of disadvantaged and marginalised people ranging from transgenders to construction workers who may not have political influence or form voting groups and endure many forms of oppression.
+In 2006, the DMK administration formed 30 special welfare boards entrusted with lobbying for the rights of disadvantaged and marginalised people ranging from transgender people to construction workers who may not have political influence or form voting groups and endure many forms of oppression.
 In 2006, Karunanidhi introduced the 'Anaithu Grama Anna Marumalarchi Thittam,' which aimed for the establishment of a library in each village panchayat.
 In September 2006, he implemented the free land distribution scheme for the benefit of the landless poor.
 Karunanidhi saw the value of the ramp as a wheelchair user.
 He mandated that all new government buildings, as well as existing ones, include a ramp and an elevator.
 He reserved 3% of government jobs for the physically challenged.
 He launched the free gas connection distribution scheme in mid-January 2007.
 In September 2008, he declared that 1 kg of rice will be offered at ₹1 at PDS stores, surpassing the campaign promise of ₹2.
 In 2009, he introduced a special quota of 3 per cent reservations for the Arunthathiyar community.
 In 2019, the Arunthathiyars started building a temple "as a mark of thanksgiving to Kalaignar".
 Karunanidhi launched the "Kalaignar Kapitu Thitam" in 2009 to give people from economically disadvantaged backgrounds receive quality medical treatments without discrimination.
 At least 3 out of 5 people in the state have medical insurance due to this scheme.
 In 2010, he introduced the "Kalaignar Veetu Vasathi Thittam" to convert thatched huts to concrete houses in the state.
 During this tenure he implemented the construction of new Collectorates in nine districts, many universities were established, and highways and flyovers were built.
 The bus terminal in Koyambedu in Chennai, which is the largest in Asia, was built.
 His health-care initiatives in the tenure, which included financial help for pregnant mothers, were well received by Jayalalithaa.
 Multiple medical camps were held around the state as part of the Varumun Kappom Thittam initiative, benefiting a huge portion of Tamil Nadu's population.
 Schemes were implemented to provide free color TVs to every family with ration cards and to provide gas stoves with free gas connection to the poor women who use wood stove-kerosene stove.